 - Your pain and suffering

 - The cost to repair or replace your vehicle

 - The cost of a rental vehicle while your vehicle is being repaired

-- The cost of any personal belongings that were in your vehicle at the time of the accident and that were damaged
+- The cost of any damaged personal belongings that were in your vehicle at the time of the accident

-South Carolina imposes strict liability for dog bites, according to South Carolina Code § 47-3-110.
+South Carolina imposes strict liability for dog bites, according to S.C.
+Ann § 47-3-110.